ellysh/dota2-combo-bots/README.md

 I will be glad to any help with the development of this project.

 If you are familiar with Lua scripting, you can help with the code development.
-Please, send you patches via email or make push commits on GitHub.
+Please, send your patches via email or make push commits on GitHub.

 If you are a game expert, you can help with filling the Database.
 You can send me your `Database.odt` file.
 Then I will use it to generate Lua scripts and merge new features in the project repository.